xcp-ng/xcp-ng-org/docs/compute.md

 ## USB Passthrough

 :::tip
-No need to tinker any file manually
+No need to tinker with any file manually
 :::

 It's fairly easy using `xe` CLI: